Levin Supports Elimination Of Due Process

 Michigan Senator Carl Levin in March introduced the “Stop Tax Haven Abuse Act,” ushering in a whole new level of presumed guilt for the purposes of “collecting” on unreported money in private offshore accounts.
 From Section 101:

-The bill would establish three evidentiary presumptions that could be used in a podium1civil tax enforcement proceeding: (1) a presumption that a U.S. taxpayer who “formed, transferred assets to, was a beneficiary of, or received money or property” from an offshore entity, such as a trust or corporation, is in control of that entity; (2) a presumption that funds or other property received from offshore are taxable income, and that funds or other property transferred offshore have not yet been taxed; and (3) a presumption that a financial account controlled by a U.S. taxpayer in a foreign country contains enough money — $10,000 — to trigger an existing statutory reporting threshold and allow the IRS to assert the minimum penalty for nondisclosure of the account by the taxpayer.
+The bill would establish three evidentiary presumptions that could be used in a civil tax enforcement proceeding: (1) a presumption that a U.S. taxpayer who “formed, transferred assets to, was a beneficiary of, or received money or property” from an offshore entity, such as a trust or corporation, is in control of that entity; (2) a presumption that funds or other property received from offshore are taxable income, and that funds or other property transferred offshore have not yet been taxed; and (3) a presumption that a financial account controlled by a U.S. taxpayer in a foreign country contains enough money — $10,000 — to trigger an existing statutory reporting threshold and allow the IRS to assert the minimum penalty for nondisclosure of the account by the taxpayer.

 Thou dost presume much Carl.
 Considering that if you read closely you realize that “evidentiary presumptions” is another way to say GUILTY until proven innocent.
 By the way, I’m not sure what the minimum penalty for nondisclosure of the account by the taxpayer is, but here is the potential consequence according to McDermott, a law firm that has much more on the issue: